imjoy-team/dev.imjoy.io/docs/api.md

 The presence of an error message is indicated with a red icon next to the plugin name.
 Pressing on this icon will open a window showing the log history.

+Similar to `console.error` or `print`, `api.error` can accept multiple arguments, which will be concatenated with a space.

 **Arguments**

 * **message**: String.
 Error message to be logged.